Animal Feed Business

 View further information on the Petroleum (Consolidation) Regulations 2014.

-For information on fees or any other inquiry contact our Trading Standards team.
+For information on fees or any other queries contact our Trading Standards team.

 Sellers of Part II poisons no longer require a local authority licence.
 Home users of poisons and explosive precursors must now have a valid Explosives Precursors and Poisons (EPP) licence issued by the Home Office and an associated photographic identity document.
 Further details can be found on the government website.